rit-sse/OneRepoToRuleThemAll/app/markdown/governing-docs/constitution.md

 #### Committee Heads
 Committee Heads are leaders that handle tasks and responsibilities related to a specific committee of the Society.
+It is the duty of all Committee Heads to promote the values held by the SSE and to represent the organization in an appropriate mannor.
 The responsibilities and goals of each Committee Head are also listed in the Primary Officers' Policy.

 Committee Head appointments terminate with the period of office of the primary officers who chose them.